 Integrated Software Solutions

-In May 2012, HAPE I acquired a majority stake in FastTrack, a leading provider of integrated software solutions to the Australian and Nordic labor hire industry.
+In May 2012, HAPE I acquired a majority stake in FastTrack, a leading provider of integrated software solutions to the Australian and New Zealand labor hire industry.
 FastTrack’s software is a fully integrated end to end solutions from applicant tracking right through to payroll and billing.
-The software is functional worldwide, however FastTrack’s focus to date has primarily been on the Australian and Nordic regions given their industrial relations acts are two of the most complex in the world.
+The software is functional worldwide, however FastTrack’s focus to date has primarily been on Australia with a view to expand into South East Asia.
 Worldwide, the labor industry is known to be highly competitive and low margin; as such, FastTrack’s software solution is a valuable tool in helping labor hire companies lower opex and preserve profitability whilst at the same time streamlining their processes.

 Australia’s leading cardiac reporting service

 Cardioscan was established in 1984 and is one of the oldest cardiovascular and respiratory monitoring service providers in Australia.
 The company supplies cardiac testing equipment and monitoring services to large Australian pathology labs and hospital networks.
 The company also analyses cardiac data and returns test results to clients within 2 – 4 hours compared to the 2 week turnaround for public hospitals.